zainimran/mysite/content/resume.md

 *Present*

-* A grassroots movement to impart modern digital literacy skills to the young, high school going women in Pakistan to reduce gender disparity in technology and provide greater women empowerment.
+* A grassroots movement to impart modern digital literacy and coding skills to the young, high school going women in Pakistan to reduce gender disparity in technology and provide greater women empowerment.

 ##### Certified Smile Maker, Project Smile